 Besides: it is not unusual that a hitchhiker will ask you for money.
 And yes you read that right: asks for money, not offers money!
 You ought to pay for the service they have provided, namely helping you with directions.
 Think of it it what you like; at least you’ll be prepared for it now.

 What is the best online place to book a rental car in Cuba?

-There is only one website where you can book a rental car yourself: Transtur Car Rental.
-The webpage of Transtur is being operated by a reliable agency that has its official office in the Netherlands and which keeps good relations with three official Cuban state companies renting out rental cars (and who don’t have their own website): REX, Cubacar and Havanautos.
-It is the only website where you can book online and it shows the live availability, without the help of a travel company.
+There is not many reliable websites online where you can book a rental car yourself.
+I would recommend to use the page of TUI Cars; it is being operated by a reliable agency and it keeps good relations with the official Cuban state companies renting out rental cars (and who don’t have their own website).
+It is one of the the only website where you can book online yourself and it shows the live availability.
 They have over 4000 cars available, from Renaults to Kia Picantos in the economy class, up to Audis and Mercedes Benzes in the luxury class.
 Even jeeps and minivans are on rental, but only a few of them are available.
 Unfortunately it isn’t possible to rent an old timer…

 How long do you need to book in advance?

 Only one answer is correct in this case: as far in advance as possible!
 Really guys, Cuba is booming and everyone wants to drive around with a rental car.
 The demand exceeds the supply many times, meaning that weeks, even months ahead it won’t be possible to book any rental car at all.
 Especially the months of July, August, November, December, January and February are super high season.
 This requires you to book a rental car at least two to three months in advance, if you want to pick it up and drop it off in Havana.
 Regarding Havana as pickup a location, it can be smart to try several pickup locations on the website; the rental cars in Old Havana are sold out the quickest, but Havana Vedado or Havana Miramar might still have some cars available.